-Sockets can be the bane of a home workshop.
+Sockets can be the bane of a home workshop, we highly recommend the DEWALT DWMT75049.
 Finding the best socket sets is often a seemingly huge task, and many of us have resorted over the years to purchasing insanely expensive sets from well-known brands just to avoid having to think about it.

 Things don’t have to be that way, however, you can actually add a good, workable set to your toolbox for a surprisingly low price.